The Hero Doctor Who's Helping Disabled Brits Get Laid

 It’s for health professionals and parents of, as well as, disabled people – how they can support them in their sexual lives, find a sex worker, gain sexual confidence.
 It’s about being positive and enjoying it, because it’s great fun and you get the reward of a great big grin on their faces when they’ve had some sexual fun for the first time in their lives.

-Earlier this week, the Sexual Freedom Awards celebrated its 20th anniversary.
+Tonight, the Sexual Freedom Awards celebrates its 20th anniversary.
 What are they all about?

 I set it up because I thought sex work was never rewarded.
 It was originally called the Erotic Awards, and was for writers and photographers.
 Now it’s more for pioneers – focusing on the professionals who offer sexual services – and their allies.
 Strippers and sex workers are currently being demonised, with strip clubs being closed down, but their great work with disabled, disfigured and other marginalised people is rarely recognised.
 Winners are presented with a golden flying penis trophy.